Complete algebraic vector fields on affine surfaces: Introduction

 In the last decades affine algebraic varieties and Stein manifolds with big (infinite-dimensional) automorphism groups have been studied intensively.
 Several notions expressing the fact that the automorphisms group of a manifold is big have been proposed.
 Among the most important of them are (algebraic) density property and holomorphic flexibility with the former implying the latter.
 Both density property and holomorphic flexibility show that the manifold in question is an Oka-Forstneri\v c manifold.
 This important notion has also recently merged from the intensive studies around the homotopy principle which goes back to the 1930's and has had an enormous impact on the development of Complex Analysis with a constantly growing number of applications (for definitions and more information we refer the reader to \cite{For}).
+The newly emerged area of Holomorphic Elliptic Geometry is devoted to the study of these properties.

 In spite of the large number of examples of such highly symmetric objects their classification and the exact relations between all mentioned properties remain unclear even in dimension 2.
-In particular, we do not know description of Stein surfaces $X$ on which the group of holomorphic automorphisms $\AutH (X)$ acts transitively.
-Meanwhile such transitivity is an automatic consequence of flexibility and it has to be studied.
+In particular, we do not know the description of Stein surfaces $X$ on which the group of holomorphic automorphisms $\AutH (X)$ acts transitively.
+Since such transitivity is an automatic consequence of flexibility, its study is an important first step in our program of {\bf Finding the exact relations between all known properties from Holomorphic Elliptic Geometry for surfaces.}

-In algebraic case the similar question was ``almost" resolved in the papers of Gizatullin and Danilov \cite{Gi}, \cite{GiDa1} and we need the following definition to formulate their result.
+In the algebraic case the analogous question of algebraic transitivity is classical, it was ``almost" answered in the papers of Gizatullin and Danilov \cite{Gi}, \cite{GiDa1}.
+We need the following definition to formulate their result.